 Done But Undone Long Cut for Women

 A done but undone long cut for women shows off an effortlessly elegant vibe.
 A long layered haircut that frames the face with some added texture is great for hair on the thinner side.
 Face-framing from mid-length down adds in volume, texture, and movement.
-Add some soft waves with some salt spray to complete the style.
+Add some soft and messy waves with some salt spray to complete the style.

 Soft Brown Waves for Thin Long Hair